 The record player and speakers you choose can make or break the ambiance of a room.
 If you’re having a large gathering and want light tunes in the background, then you’ll need a powerful speaker turned to a low volume versus having a small speaker cranked up.
 Similarly, if you’re in a small apartment, then you won’t need dual stacks to pump out the bass.

 If you’re unsure where to begin looking, start by asking yourself simple questions.
 Do you prefer a portable device or audio quality?
 Are you going for a concert feel or an intimate listening experience?
+Do you even listen to CD’s or vinyl?
+Maybe a bluetooth radio is all you need?
 Knowing these will help you choose the perfect speaker.

 Explain That Stuff.
 Amplifiers. https://www.explainthatstuff.com/amplifiers.html